 The overall protection here can be considered great because there is no modular movement that could allow failure and it comes with Snell and DOT ratings.
 Comfort is another department that has not been left out of the equation.
 The Qwest also has comfortable padding that’s fully removable, washable, and well fitting.

 If you happen to be looking for a full face that’s safe, secure, comfortable, and a great value the Shoei Qwest is the one for you.

 HJC is another well known provider that are quality and very protective.
 With the RPS-10 they certainly have gone to great lengths to provide this in their product and this allows it to stand up to their reputation.

 At a first glance the RPS-10s features that stand out are the large visor for optimal sight range and the unique vents that provide the great flow of air we look for when choosing a helmet.
 Not only does this model look good on the outside but the features of the interior are also noteworthy.
 The RPS-10 is designed for a more narrow type of head than wide but will still be a great fit for any rider.

 The placement and design of the vents on this models shell are what make this a great choice when it comes to ventilation.
-With 3 chin vents, 2 top vents, and a rear exhaust diffuser a high quality of airflow is pulled through the interior of this helmet.
+With 3 chin vents, 2 upper vents, and a rear exhaust diffuser a high quality of airflow is pulled through the interior.
 When deciding if the airflow would be too much vs. noise level HJC has designed the RPS-10 to be particularly quiet, drowning out most of the non-important outside noise.

-If you are looking for a quality helmet at a reasonable price the RPS-10 should be one of your top choices.
+If you are looking for quality at a reasonable price the RPS-10 should be one of your outstanding choices.
 Keep in mind it comes in different colors and graphics to personalize the outside with as well.